Mahim-111/Python_Basic_Project-/README.md

 - Python syntax and indentation
 - Input/output with users
 - Working with data structures like lists and dictionaries
-- Writing functions
+- Writing functions and using modules
+- File handling and text processing
 - Using basic logic and control flow

 ---

 ## 🙌 Contributing

 Have a beginner-friendly Python script to add?
 We welcome contributions!

 1. Fork the repository
 2. Add your `.py` file with proper comments and formatting
 3. Submit a pull request

 > Please ensure your code is beginner-friendly and educational.